juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

   - Dataframes are transfered to a Postgres database using the SQLalchemy Python library.
   - Each dataframe is stored in its own table and modified to prepare for Tableau.
   - Conenction occurs with postgres database and Tableau Desktop.
-  - Build a visual using Tableau.
+  - Visualized the data using Tableau.

 (There is also code available within the Python file that sends dataframes to a .xlsx file since Tableau Public does not allow connection to a database or allow visuals to be displayed within Tableau Public).